 Enter your promo code and click "Redeem" to continue registration.

-Diane Spatz, PhD, RN-BC, FAAN is the Professor of Nutrition and Perinatal Nursing and he Helen M. Shearer Professor of Nutrition at the University of Pennsylvania School of Nursing, is also the Director of the Lactation Program and a nurse and a nurse researcher at the Children’s Hospital of Philadelphia.
-A proud alumna, she received her BSN, MSN, and PhD from Penn Nursing.
+Diane L. Spatz, PhD, RN-BC, FAAN is a Professor of Perinatal Nursing & the Helen M. Shearer Professor of Nutrition at the University of Pennsylvania School of Nursing sharing a joint appointment as a nurse researcher and director of the lactation program at the Children’s Hospital of Philadelphia (CHOP) and the clinical coordinator of the CHOP Mothers’ Milk Bank.

 Dr. Spatz is an active researcher, clinician, and educator who is internationally recognized for her work surrounding the use of human milk and breastfeeding particularly in vulnerable populations.
 Dr. Spatz has been PI or co-investigator on over 30 research grants, included several from the NIH.
 She has authored and co-authored over 90 peer-reviewed publications.
 Dr. Spatz has authored or co-authored position statements for the International Lactation Consultant Association, the Association of Women’s Health Obstetric & Neonatal Nursing, the Society of Pediatric Nurses and the National Association of Neonatal Nurses.

 In 2004, Dr. Spatz develop her 10 step model for human milk and breastfeeding in vulnerable infants.
 This model has been implemented in NICUs throughout the United States and other countries worldwide.
 Dr. Spatz has been named a prestigious “Edge Runner” for the American Academy of Nursing related to the development and outcomes of her model.
 Her nurse driven models of care are critical in improving human milk & breastfeeding outcomes and thus the health of women and children globally.